Snaze878/RBR-Bot/README.md

 Commands:

-!top5 - Displays the top 5 competitors from each rally leg.

 !leaderboard - Fetches the general leaderboard.

 !leg1, !leg2, ..., !leg6 - Displays the top 5 standings for a specific rally leg.